bqi1/cmput404-group-project/README.md

 Wenwen Li (wenwen)
 Contribution:
-build up the profile page for all user build up header with link for convenience build up the search function, so we can search user throught our server build up friend system, can send a friend request to some one is not your friend,
+li build up the profile page for all user build up header with link for convenience build up the search function, so we can search user throught our server build up friend system, can send a friend request to some one is not your friend,